souvlakiboi/RISCV_multicycle/README.md

 ## Additional Resources

-For a deeper dive into each component, including RISC-V datapath details, AXI interface timing diagrams, and comprehensive installation instructions for the RISC-V toolchain, refer to the **PDF slide deck** provided in the project repository.
+For a deeper dive into each component, including RISC-V datapath details, AXI interface timing diagrams, and comprehensive installation instructions for the RISC-V toolchain, refer to the [RISCV w/ AXI Master](riscv_deck.pdf) provided in the project repository.